Homecoming: Origins

 The tradition of homecoming has its origin in alumni football games held at colleges and universities since the 19th century.
-Many schools including Baylor, Southwestern, Illinois, and Missouri have made claims that they held the first modern homecoming.
-The NCAA, Trivial Pursuit and Jeopardy! give the title to the University of Missouri's 1911 football game during which alumni were encouraged to attend.
-It appears to be the first homecoming-like event which was centered on a parade and a football game; such was the response and success it became an annual event.
+Many schools including Baylor, Illinois, Missouri and Southwestern have claimed that they began homecoming.
+It appears to be the first homecoming event which included both a parade and an intercollegiate football game; such was the response and success that it became an annual event.

-The University of Illinois at Urbana–Champaign first held its homecoming event in 1910, celebrating the 100th anniversary in 2010.
-This event was held annually except for 1918 and 2020, when it was first canceled because of the influenza pandemic, then because of the COVID-19 pandemic.

 In 1891, the Missouri Tigers first faced off against the Kansas Jayhawks in the first installment of the Border War, the oldest college football rivalry west of the Mississippi River.
 The intense rivalry originally took place at neutral sites, usually in Kansas City, Missouri, until a new conference regulation was announced that required intercollegiate football games to be played on collegiate campuses.
 To renew excitement in the rivalry, ensure adequate attendance at the new location, and celebrate the first meeting of the two teams on the Mizzou campus in Columbia, Missouri, Mizzou Athletic Director Chester Brewer invited all alumni to "come home" for the game in 1911.
 Along with the football game, the celebration included a parade and spirit rally with a bonfire.
 The event was a success, with nearly 10,000 alumni coming home to take part in the celebration and watch the Tigers and Jayhawks play to a 3–3 tie.

-The Missouri annual homecoming, with its parade and spirit rally centered on a large football game is the model that has gone on to take hold at colleges and high schools across the United States.
+Both the Illinois and Missouri annual homecoming celebrations, with their parade and spirit-rally centered on a large football game, are the models that took hold at colleges and high schools across the United States.

-At least two collegiate homecoming celebrations predate the University of Missouri football game homecoming event: Southwestern University, in Georgetown, Texas and Baylor University, in Waco, Texas.
-By multiple historical accounts, Southwestern held the first Homecoming on record on Wednesday, April 21, 1909, in San Gabriel Park.
-Former students raised funds, provided homes, prepared and served a barbecue supper, and decorated the town buildings.
-Members of the senior class waited tables.
+At least two colleges claim homecoming intercollegiate football games before the University of Missouri 1911 football game homecoming event: Baylor University, in Waco, Texas, and the University of Illinois in Champaign-Urbana, Illinois.

-Northern Illinois University has one of the longest-celebrated homecoming traditions in the country.
-The alumni football game played on Oct.
-10, 1903, began NIU's homecoming tradition.

 Baylor's homecoming history dates back to November 1909 and included a parade, reunion parties, and an afternoon football game (the final game of the 1909 season), a tradition that continued and celebrated its 100th anniversary in 2009.
 There was a gap between 1910 and 1915 when there was no homecoming event; however there has been continuity since 1915.

+In 1910, University of Illinois held a weeklong homecoming celebration that concluded with an intercollegiate football game.
+This tradition has continued every year since then, making it the longest continuous Homecoming celebration in the nation, though, in 1918, because of the influenza pandemic, only the football game took place.

+Although it did not initially include an intercollegiate football game, Northern Illinois University has one of the longest-celebrated homecoming traditions in the country.
+The alumni football game played on October 10, 1903, began NIU's homecoming tradition.

+Although it did not include an intercollegiate football game, Southwestern held its first Homecoming on Wednesday, April 21, 1909, in San Gabriel Park.
+Former students raised funds, provided housing, prepared and served a barbecue supper, and decorated the town buildings.
+Members of the senior class waited tables.